akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 #### Connection

 On the unix (or windows) shell you can specify connection options, and optionally input (a script file to run or a single string to run).
-The examples beneath show how to connect to.
+The examples beneath show how to connect to:

 - A replicaset named "**merch_backend_rs**"
 - It has two normal, data-bearing nodes running at